Liz and Gaynor’s story

-By playing our raffle, you are helping to care for local people and their families, living with a potentially terminal illness.
+Every year, our team dedicate their time to care for local people, and their loved ones, living with a terminal illness at Christmas.